Oshkosh Striker: 4x4

 Oshkosh unveiled a new modernized Striker at FDIC-Indianapolis, April 2010.
-It is 2000 lb lighter so it is faster and more maneuverable.
+It is 2000 lb lighter, so it is faster and more maneuverable.
 The new Striker was designed with extensive feedback from firefighters and fire chiefs.
 It has a 700 HP Deutz TCD 16.0L V8 Diesel engine with over 2000 lbft of torque.
 This new edition has 84 ft2 of glass in the front windscreen, and for the first time has crosslays.
 Engine maintenance is facilitated by a walk-in, step-up platform incorporated into the rear of the unit, making major systems easily serviced.

-3000 (6x6)
+6x6

-The Striker 3000, a.k.a.
-Striker 6x6, is the 3 axle model.
+The Striker 6x6 is the 3-axle model.
 It features: